The Annington Trust

 The Annington Trust was set up in 1996 when the Married Quarters Estate was purchased by Annington.
 It was one of a number of measures taken by the company to demonstrate its commitment to families living in Services' communities.

 A capital sum of £450,000 was contributed by those involved in the purchase of the Estate, and the Trust was established to support various activities and projects in Services' communities.
 Income from invested capital is used to make grants to successful applicants.
-In addition, the Board of Annington Holdings Plc has committed a further £25,000 per year for the next 3 years to the Trust, to ensure that its work will not be affected by the present economic difficulties.
+In addition, the Board of Annington Holdings Plc committed a further £50,000 per year for three years to the Trust, to ensure that its work was not affected by economic difficulties.

 The Trust is Chaired by Helen Liddell and Trustees include both executive and non-executive directors of Annington.
 To ensure the input of current Service families, Sara Baade, CEO of the Army Families Federation, Bill Mahon, Director of RAF Families Federation and Anna Wright, Director of the Naval Families Federation are also Trustees.
 James Hopkins, Chief Executive of Annington, who previously served in the Army, is also a Trustee.

 The Annington Trust has made grants to a wide variety of projects for the benefit of families living in Services' communities.
 These have included support for contact houses, crèches, pre-schools, youth clubs, community centres, libraries and music groups.
 Donations range in size depending on the nature of the request - further information on the type of projects supported can be found on the Community Projects page.

 The Trustees will only consider applications supported by full detail of costings and by a letter of support from the Base Commander.
 Even where applications have been prepared by Community Development Workers, such a letter of support from the chain of command must be provided.